GIVE A FAQ

 Is there internet or phone service at the lodge?

-What is the best way to travel to Baldface?
+What is the best way to travel to Nelson?

 Guests out of driving range arriving from the United States usually fly to Spokane, Washington and take a shuttle to Nelson.
 Canadian and European guests find it easier to fly through Cranbrook, BC or Kelowna, BC.
-A variety of alternative travel options are available in our travel section.
+A variety of alternative travel options are available in our Getting here page.

 What time should I arrive at the Nelson airport?